martinek/wow-progress/trunk/readme.txt

 = 1.3.0 =
 * added global setting to disable raids.
 You might have to go to settings and enable only raids you want.
-* added option to input boss kill video.
+* added option to input boss kill video

 = 1.2.1 =
 * fixed names of bosses in Siege of Orgrimmar